anson09/blog/2018/How Defer Influences Rendering Process.md

 - all scripts will start downloading before dom is parsed, because a preanalysis.
 Specific starting time of preanalysis resources download is influenced by the [priority of resource](https://docs.google.com/document/d/1bCDuq9H1ih9iNjgzyAL0gpwNFiEP4TZS-YLRp_RuMlc/edit?pli=1)
 - use preload or fetchpriority is anothor topic

-event flow: readyState:interactive-> deferjs -> DOMContentLoaded -> load img/iframe... -> dreadyState:complete -> onLoad
+event flow: readyState:interactive-> deferjs -> DOMContentLoaded -> load img/iframe... -> readyState:complete -> onLoad

 by the way,
 dynamically inserted script is async by default, if we need certain order, set `script.async = false`.